ros2/design/articles/content_filtering.md

 ### Notes

+- Filtering expression and parameters race condition When the filtering expression and/or the expression parameters are updated, there might be race condition and possibility that publisher might apply the old version of the filter only if filtering happens on publisher side.
+  This depends on rmw implementation.
+  [eProsima Fast-DDS](https://fast-dds.docs.eprosima.com/) provides the configuration to [disable filtering on publisher side](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/contentFilteredTopic/writerFiltering.html#discovery-race-condition) for some mission critical application.

 - How much flexibility of filtering expression for /parameter_events? dds filter_expression and expression_parameters are really flexible, it is designed to  support arbitrary user filtering.